openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 ### Careportal - section O

-* BG check, prime/fill, sensor insert and pump battery change are the base for the data displayed in [section N](#careportal-section-n).
+* BG check, prime/fill, sensor insert and pump battery change are the base for the data displayed in [section N(./Screenshots.md#careportal-section-n.
 * Prime/Fill allows you to record pump site and insulin cartridge change.
 * Section O reflects the Nightscout careportal.
 So exercise, announcement and question are special forms of notes.